mistval/monochrome/README.md

   ],
   "statusRotationIntervalInSeconds": 600, // How often to change status.
   "colorForSettingsSystemEmbeds": 2522111, // The built-in settings command uses embeds.
 That field controls the color of those embeds.
   "settingsCategorySeparator": "/" // Settings are hierarchical.
-If the value of this field is "/", then a setting called "enabled" under a category called "lazer_cannon" will be referred to as "lazer_cannon/enabled"
+If the value of this field is "/", then a setting called "enabled" under a category called "lazer_cannon" will be referred to as "lazer_cannon/enabled", "erisOptions": {} // If needed, specify options for the Eris client constructor here.
+See https://abal.moe/Eris/docs/Client }
-}

 ```